astorfi/3D-convolutional-speaker-recognition/README.rst

 Code Implementation
 --------------------

-The input pipeline must be provided by the user.
-The rest of the implementation consider the dataset which contains the utterance-based extracted features are stored in a ``HDF5`` file.
-However, this is not a necessity because by following the code, it can be seen that the experiments can be done by any file format as long as it is adaptable with ``TensorFlow``.
+The input pipeline must be provided by the user. **Please refer to ``code/0-input/input_feature.py`` for having an idea about how the input pipeline works.**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Input Pipeline for this work